 Larry Nassar and his attorneys seeking new sentencing is a disgraceful ploy

-Just hours after his release into the general population of the prison, the 54-year-old disgraced former USA Gymnastics and Michigan State University physician, who has been accused of sexually assaulting more than 300 people, many of whom female gymnasts, under the guise of medical treatment for over two decades, was reportedly physically assaulted.
+It was recently revealed that just hours after his release into the general population of the prison, the 54-year-old disgraced former USA Gymnastics and Michigan State University physician, who has been accused of sexually assaulting more than 300 people, many of whom female gymnasts, under the guise of medical treatment for over two decades, was reportedly physically assaulted.

 This has caused Nassar and his attorneys to call for him to get a new judge and a new sentencing hearing in Ingham County, Michigan.